 Radisson Blu Edinburgh Review

 Autumn is in the air and I am feeling the vibes.
 In fact, I am the vibes.
 If you come anywhere near me at the moment, you’ll probably catch the vibes because they are seriously contagious.
 Symptoms include; the overuse of fluffy socks, squealing at all decorations, lusting over coloured leaves and buying 14 new throws.
 Flippin’ oops.
 But what a time to be alive.
+On the train from Aberdeen to Edinburgh, all I could do was ogle over Scotland’s epic Autumn-ery.
 Autumn is perfect.
 And most tourists who come here, miss this.
 There is nothing better than exploring Scotland in Autumn.
 Edinburgh’s architecture against an Autumnal backdrop = verging on orgasmic.

 If I wasn’t already in love with Autumn, staying at the Radisson Blu Hotel on Edinburgh’s Royal Mile would have done it for me.
 The hotel’s location is absolutely perfect.
 Bang on the Royal Mile, minutes from the train station, seconds from the shops, and certainly not spoilt for restaurant options.
 And something rare happened during our trip to Edinburgh… We weren’t rushed off our feet.
 In fact, the whole trip was pretty luxurious.
 Our Friday stopover and Edinburgh love affair required nothing but relaxing treatments, fine meals, and spectacular cocktails.